How to Build a Tree House – Pro Tips & Plans

 DIY Treehouse Building Tip 4: Level the floor

-It’s much easier to build the rest of the structure if the floor is level and can support the entire weight of the tree house.
+To keep a large tree house stable, center the load over the trunk and spread the weight among several branches.
+It's much easier to build the rest of the structure if the floor is level and can support the entire weight of the tree house.
 Consider these methods when generating treehouse ideas:

 - Lay beams across the branches and shim until level.